 Framer is a web design and prototyping platform that helps users create interactive websites without needing to code.
 It brings together the tools designers need to build functional, responsive sites that work across all devices.

 At its core, the platform offers a visual canvas where users can design and arrange elements just like they would in familiar design software.
 You'll find a rich library of components, from basic buttons to complex navigation systems, that you can customize to match your vision.
+The platform now includes AI-powered features like Wireframer, which generates custom webpage structures from text prompts, and Workshop, an AI coding assistant that creates React components matching your site's style.

 Teams can work together in real-time, making it easier to collaborate on projects.
 There's also a built-in system for sharing prototypes and gathering feedback, which helps streamline the design process.
 For those interested in e-commerce, Framer includes basic store features and connects with common payment systems.

 The platform offers several pricing options, starting with a free plan for basic projects.
-Paid plans begin at $20 monthly and add features like custom domains and team collaboration tools.
+Paid plans begin at $10 monthly and add features like custom domains and team collaboration tools.
 While the free version works well for learning and personal projects, businesses typically opt for paid plans to access the full feature set.

 How does Framer compare to Webflow and Wix?Framer sits between Webflow and Wix in terms of flexibility and ease of use.
-Compared to Wix, Framer offers more design freedom and better performance but might take longer to learn.
+Compared to Wix, Framer offers more design freedom and better performance but takes longer to learn.
 Unlike Webflow's steeper learning curve, Framer is more approachable for beginners while still providing advanced capabilities.
-Framer excels at animations and interactions, making it ideal for designers who want to create highly visual sites.
-However, it has fewer built-in business features than both competitors, so it's best for creative projects rather than complex business sites.
+Framer excels at animations and interactions, making it ideal for designers creating highly visual sites.
+The AI features give Framer an edge for quick prototyping.
+Framer's CMS features are more basic than Webflow's, so it's better for creative projects than complex content-heavy sites.

-How difficult is it to learn Framer if I'm already familiar with Figma?If you already know Figma, you'll pick up Framer quickly since both share similar design principles and interface elements.
-Many Figma users can get comfortable with Framer basics in just a few hours.
+How difficult is it to learn Framer if I'm already familiar with Figma?If you know Figma, you'll pick up Framer quickly since both share similar design principles and interface elements.
+Many Figma users get comfortable with Framer basics in just a few hours.
 The main learning curve involves understanding how Framer handles interactions and animations, which are more robust than Figma's prototyping features.
-You can even import your Figma designs directly into Framer to get started.
+You can import your Figma designs directly into Framer to get started.
 The transition feels natural since both tools focus on visual design first, but Framer takes your designs further by making them fully functional as real websites.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry